Message us or call us on

-As featured in The Telegraph, this layered holiday introduces you to Peruvians who live out of the gaze of tourists and who we know by name; Mercedes, Nilda, Emma, Javier.
+As featured in The Telegraph, this layered holiday introduces you to Peruvians who we know by name; Mercedes, Nilda, Emma, Javier.
 You'll meet local market sellers, traditional weavers and shepherds whose once colourful fabrics have faded with age and hard work.
 You'll have distant Inca ruins all to yourself and visit Machu Picchu, after the crowds have gone.
 On the north coast, life takes on a very different colour, the ruins date back even further and the ceviche is as fresh as it gets.
-This is Peru, approached from different angles and at the pace it deserves.

 Email us at email@example.com to discuss a tailor-made itinerary

 Land in the Peruvian capital today, the coastal city of Lima.
 On arrival you'll be met by your guide, who will take you to your hotel and introduce you to the city.
 Your base for the next two nights is a wonderful converted mansion in the relaxed neighbourhood of Barranco, which still feels eminently Peruvian in character and has a distinctly artistic vibe.

 You’ll spend time with your guide today as you explore some of the city’s very different areas for an introduction to Lima's history, food and local life.
 The exact contents of today can be adapted to your interests, but expect to weave in some of the relaxed neighbourhoods, the historic centre, wonderful coastal views, excellent museums and perhaps some of the more unpolished, 'real', parts of the city.